Infinite-Dango-Studios/ganbatte-resources/advertising/README.md

 ## Social Media
 Using social media is an important part of advertising.
 Currently Ganbatte is being advertised through social media with Facebook, however we will probably need to branch out to other social media sites like Twitter and Reddit over time.

+More information on the social media aspect of the advertising of the game can be found in this repository's "social_media" directory.